 PDQ is a service of the NCI.
 The NCI is part of the National Institutes of Health (NIH).
 NIH is the federal government’s center of biomedical research.
 The PDQ summaries are based on an independent review of the medical literature.
 They are not policy statements of the NCI or the NIH.

-This PDQ cancer information summary has current information about the treatment of ovarian epithelial, fallopian tube, and primary peritoneal cancer.
+This PDQ cancer information summary has current information about the treatment of ovarian epithelial, fallopian tube, and primary peritoneal cancers.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Editorial Boards write the PDQ cancer information summaries and keep them up to date.
 These Boards are made up of experts in cancer treatment and other specialties related to cancer.
 The summaries are reviewed regularly and changes are made when there is new information.
 The date on each summary ("Updated") is the date of the most recent change.